VladJuckov/VladJuckov.github.io/content/hqlines/index.md

 ### Shaders

-I'm not sure if the second is faster (since the instance is only two triangles -- it's a small overhead).
+I'm not sure if the second way is faster
+(since the instance is only two triangles -- the overhead is small).
 But it's convenient and fast enough to draw million of antialiased high-quality lines.